Don’t let today’s partially sunny skies fool you.

 According to the city, “Extreme Cold Weather Alerts” are issued when the temperature is forecast to reach -15 degrees Celsius or colder, or when the wind chill is forecast to reach -20 or colder.

-Environment Canada has forecasted that Toronto will see some flurries today, with temperatures falling to -8°C this afternoon, but it will feel more like -18°C with the windchill.
+Environment Canada has forecasted that Toronto will see some flurries today, with temperatures falling to -5°C this afternoon, but it will feel more like -18°C with the windchill.

-By tonight, it’ll be partly cloudy and we’ll see a 40% chance of flurries, and a low of -17°C, but it will feel more like -23°C.
+By tonight it’ll be partly cloudy and the city will see see a 60% chance of flurries, and a low of -12°C, but it will feel more like -20°C.

-The City of Toronto is encouraging members of the public to take the following precautions:
+The City of Toronto is encouraging members of the public to take the following precautions regarding the cold weather:

 • Check the weather report before going outside.